Technical Diver Training

 Take your diving to the next level

-TDI Intro To Tech
+TDI Intro To Tech or SSI Tech Foundations

 The Introduction to Technical Diving Course (Intro to Tech) is designed as a bridge from the recreational sport diver to an introduction to the rigors and discipline of technical diving, and is a great preparatory course if you are considering technical diver training or are interested in streamlining your equipment configuration.

 This course is designed as an introductory course to the TDI Advanced Nitrox and the TDI Decompression Procedures courses.
 The objective of this course is to familiarize students